Reinsurers mull response to growing competition

 “The redeployment of capital that may not be used in U.S. catastrophe business is the most interesting conundrum,” Vickers said.

-The world’s biggest reinsurer, Munich Re (MUVGn.DE), has already said it is considering buying back its own shares, while No. 2 player Swiss Re SRENH.VX has said its “first priority” is growing its dividend.
+The world’s biggest reinsurer, Munich Re, has already said it is considering buying back its own shares, while No. 2 player Swiss Re has said its “first priority” is growing its dividend.

 Credit rating agency Standard & Poor’s calculates that the reinsurance sector held $34 billion in excess capital last year.